SteveD3/kit_hunter/Readme.md

 ## Usage:

 Detailed [installation and usage instructions](https://steved3.io/data/Kit-Hunter-2.0-Getting-Started/2021/09/07/) are available at SteveD3.io

+To get quick help: `python3 kit_hunter_2.py -h`

 To launch a full scan using the default settings:
 `python3 kit_hunter_2.py`